ll0ruc/event-extraction-paper/README.md

 # Papers for Event Extraction
-Papers from top conferences and journals for event extraction in recent years
+Papers from top conferences and journals for event extraction in recent years.

+In order to show more information for each paper, we take a sentence from the abstract which can express the main purpose in the paper.

 # Table of Contents